Shopify/hydrogen-v1/docs/contributing.md

 To release an unstable version:

 1. Merge your changes into the `unstable` branch.
-1. Visit the Shiphit page for `Hydrogen Unstable` and click **Deploy** on the commit you want to release
+1. Visit the Shipit page for `Hydrogen Unstable` and click **Deploy** on the commit you want to release

 A new snapshot release will be created with your changes and tagged on NPM with `unstable`.
 You can install the unstable version of Hydrogen using this tag: